Jerlin2437/Bad-Grammarly/README.md

 ## Specific Design Notes
 #### dictionary.c
 - The dictionary is read from a file specified at runtime from `spchk.c`, allowing for different dictionaries throughout separate runs.
+- We QSORT the dictionary beforehand, ensuring that it is sorted properly.
 - `dict_array` and each string within `dict_array` is allocated with `malloc`, meaning we had to consider memory management to avoid leaks.
 - Error handling is implemented to address potential issues like file read errors or memory allocation failures.
 - The highly modular design, and splitting up the dictionary into three parts, `read_dictionary`, `find_dictlength`, and `binary_search` allow for easy updates such as supporting different dictionary formats or introducing more efficient search algorithms.